 |Upper respiratory tract infection||2 (1.1%)||14 (3.4%)||5 (2.1%)|

 |Musculoskeletal and connective tissue disorders|

 |Cough||2 (1.1%)||9 (2.2%)||3 (1.2%)|

-Additional events reported during the 24 week treatment period in Studies 1 and 3 [≥2% of patients receiving Xolair (150 or 300 mg) and more frequently than those receiving placebo] included: toothache, fungal infection, urinary tract infection, myalgia, pain in extremity, musculoskeletal pain, peripheral edema, pyrexia, migraine, sinus headache, anxiety, oropharyngeal pain, asthma, urticaria, and alopecia.
+Additional reactions reported during the 24 week treatment period in Trials 1 and 3 [≥2% of patients receiving Xolair (150 or 300 mg) and more frequently than those receiving placebo] included: toothache, fungal infection, urinary tract infection, myalgia, pain in extremity, musculoskeletal pain, peripheral edema, pyrexia, migraine, sinus headache, anxiety, oropharyngeal pain, asthma, urticaria, and alopecia.

 Injection Site Reactions

 Injection site reactions of any severity occurred during the studies in more Xolair-treated patients [11 patients (2.7%) at 300 mg, 1 patient (0.6%) at 150 mg] compared with 2 placebo-treated patients (0.8%).
 The types of injection site reactions included: swelling, erythema, pain, bruising, itching, bleeding and urticaria.
 None of the events resulted in study discontinuation or treatment interruption.

 Cardiovascular and Cerebrovascular Events from Clinical Studies in Patients with Asthma